shubhmjain30/shubhmjain30/README.md

 # Hi there 👋, I'm Shubham

 Welcome to my GitHub profile!
-I'm a passionate software developer focused on creating efficient, scalable, and maintainable code.
+I'm a passionate developer focused on creating efficient, scalable, and maintainable code.
 Here's a bit about me and my work.

 ---